VladimirNik/printPlugin/README.md

 sbt assembly
 ```

-After compilation generated source should be in sourceFromAST folder (projectFolder/sourceFromAST).
+After the compilation generated source should be in sourceFromAST folder (projectFolder/sourceFromAST).

 Command-line projects:

-To compile project in the command-line use:
+To compile the project in the command-line use:

 ```
 scalac -Xplugin:/path/to/jar/printplugin_2.10-assembly.jar hello/world/*.scala
 ```

-Current version limitation: sources from default package are not regenerated (if compile project directly using scalac).
+Current version limitation: sources from default package are not regenerated (if compile the project directly using scalac).

 ### Options